ChrisPritchard/fsharp-gamecore/README.md

 0.0.5 also includes:

-- the ability to draw multiline text via TextArea (as compared to text, and which takes a string list of lines)
+- the ability to draw multiline text via Paragraph (as compared to text, and which takes a string list of lines)
 - a simplified game runner 'runWindowedGame' that takes a window size and asset list instead of a config object, and defaults to aliceBlue for clear colour and no fpsCounter

 ## Samples